 Growing food in the heart of the city

-In a bustling city of almost 9 million people, it is hard to imagine that Londoners would be able to find any space at all to grow their own food.
+In a bustling city of almost 9 million people, it’s hard to imagine that Londoners would be able to find any space at all to grow their own food.
 Yet the desire to buy local is as evident here as it is anywhere else in Britain, amongst increasing concerns about the impact that food transportation has on the world around us.
+We meet the people growing their own.

 While volunteering with CPRE London, I’ve discovered that protecting green space in the city can also be a way of enabling us to grow our own produce.
 There are a lot of markets and wholesalers bringing fantastic food into London from farms all over Britain, but what about those who are growing food right here in the city?